edx-solutions/devstack/README.rst

     make logs

 To view the logs of a specific service container run ``make <service>-logs``.
-For example, to access the logs for Ecommerce, you can run:
+For example, to access the logs for LMS, you can run:

 .. code:: sh

-    make ecommerce-logs
+    make lms-logs

 To reset your environment and start provisioning from scratch, you can run: